iat-coder/google-conn-test/README.md

 The test measures connection time parameters to http://www.google.com/

 ## Usage
 Linux/MacOS-compatible system is required.
+Porting would be required for Windows (e.g. sleep functionality).
 The provided makefile contains goals to build both the library and the application that uses it.
 Possible options:
 - H "Header-name: Header-value": custom HTTP requests (can be specified multiple times)
 - n N: number of requests: if unspecified or set to 0 then adjusts it to GCONN_NUM_REQ (=10)